Stowe, Shropshire

 Stowe or Stow is a small village and civil parish in south Shropshire, England.

 The parish has a border with Wales and the Welsh town of Knighton is less than two miles to the southwest of the village; a very small part of the town (including Knighton station) actually lies within Stowe parish and Shropshire.
-The population of the civil ward at the 2011 census was 140.
+The population of the civil ward in the United Kingdom Census of 2011 was 140.
+In the 2021 census the population has dropped to 120 in 60 households.

 Also nearby is the Salopian village of Bucknell and the Welsh hamlet of Milebrook.

-The A488 and A4113 roads pass nearby.
+The A488 passes through the parish and the A4113 road passes nearby.